 Commercial uses of styrene

 One of the most common uses of styrene today is for signs.
-Styrene is easy to produce in thin sheets, it’s reasonably durable, and it’s easy to print on.
+Styrene is easy to produce in thin sheets, it’s reasonably durable, doesn’t tear easily, and it’s easy to print on.
 It’s not as durable as metal, but it’s cheaper and lighter.
 The small signs sold in hardware stores and that you commonly see in windows are usually made of styrene.

 Styrene works well for low strength structural work.
 It machines well, so it’s very useful for prototyping.

 The other place we frequently encounter styrene is foam.
 Rigid building insulation is usually made of a form of styrene.
 It works well in that application because it’s easy to work with, highly moisture resistant, and it’s a good insulator of heat.
-You have probably encountered styrene foam, also called polystyrene foam or styrofoam, as food packaging, such as meat trays, or coffee cups.
+You have probably encountered styrene foam, also called polystyrene foam or styrofoam, as food packaging, such as meat trays, or coffee cups, or cups for cold beverages.
 At one time almost all fast food products came in polystyrene packages, but cost and environmental concerns lessened that use.
 It kept food hot longer than paper because of its insulating properties, but isn’t biodegradable and is harder to recycle than paper.
 The higher price of oil also contributed to its decline as food packaging.

 History of styrene plastic

 Although it didn’t come into widespread use until after World War II, styrene is an old discovery.
 Eduard Simon discovered polystyrene in 1893, though he didn’t recognize it for what it was.
 He thought he had discovered a monomer.
 Herman Staudinger, working decades later, recognized it as a polymer plastic.
 He published his discoveries in 1922 and won the Nobel Prize in 1953.